Bhaskar-kumar-arya/GeminiLive-Assistant-Android/DOCS_Optimized/AndroidAssistant_ProjectStatusAndRoadmap.md

     *   Unified voice session control in UI (single button for WebRTC & mic).
     *   Speakerphone audio routing for WebRTC calls.
     *   Stopping the session now fully releases all WebRTC and microphone resources, ensuring the Android mic indicator (green dot) disappears immediately.
+    *   **[2024-06] Update:** Client-side configuration for TURN/STUN servers has been successfully implemented in `WebRTCManager.kt` to improve connection reliability, especially in NAT scenarios.
 *   **Turn Management & Interruption**:
     *   Basic handling of `INTERRUPTED` and `TURN_COMPLETE` server signals.
     *   Client-side audio playback stops on interruption.